-RVI's appeal is simple: it's the only liquid, exchange-traded way for retail investors to own stakes in SpaceX, OpenAI, and Anthropic simultaneously.
+RVI's appeal is simple: it's been the only liquid, exchange-traded way for retail investors to own stakes in SpaceX, OpenAI, and Anthropic simultaneously โ and all three are going public in 2026, with SpaceX listing on Nasdaq June 12.
 The complication is everything else โ the 10โ30% NAV premium, the ~2.5% expense ratio, and the reality that five companies drive almost three-quarters of the return.

 Understanding the RVI holdings isn't just an academic exercise.
 It's the only way to evaluate whether you're paying a fair price for the exposure you're actually getting.